marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 This is a brand new channel and a new mode of interaction for us, so if you have ideas or suggestions for neat things we can do now that this channel exists, drop them in **`#meta`**.

-I'm excited to see all the neat and varied projects we're all building, and follow their progress from week to week. :beers:
+I'm excited to see all the neat and varied projects we're all building, and follow their progress from week to week. 🍻

 > *[2020-04-18 18:43:28]* **Corey Montella**: